NREL/HPC/docs/Documentation/Systems/Vermilion/modules.md

 ## Examples

 The directory /nopt/nrel/apps/210929a/example contains some simple build and run scripts.
-The directory /nopt/nrel/apps/210929a/example/vasp contains information about running Vasp.
-These are discussed in more detail in the page [Running](./running.md).
+The directory /nopt/nrel/apps/210929a/example/vasp contains information about running VASP.
+These are discussed in more detail in the page [Running on Vermilion](./running.md).